 Drivers of satisfaction and dissatisfaction

 Understanding these interactions will provide clues on the drivers of satisfaction and dissatisfaction across a range of 25 triggers that Arcus has identified and measured in over 20 employee satisfaction surveys.
-This bench marking process provides invaluable insights into how these group dynamics are working vs. other peer organizations of the same size and scale.
+This benchmarking process provides invaluable insights into how these group dynamics are working vs. other peer organizations of the same size and scale.
 For example, the group dynamics are simpler in smaller organizations.
-However, once you get to 150+ employees, there tends to be a significant increase in the silos within these organisations and the decision making process is undermined by limited or strategic information sharing.
-As a result, the level of transparency and velocity around decisions gets eroded rapidly., especially when contentious issues that impact budgets, resources and processes come into play.
+However, once you get to 150+ employees, there tends to be a significant increase in the complexity of work flow and silos within these organisations.
+Often, decision making processes are undermined by limited or strategic information sharing.
+As a result, the level of transparency and velocity around decisions gets eroded rapidly, especially when contentious issues that impact budgets, resources and processes come into play.

 How do you keep good employees?

 Satisfaction surveys offer a data deluge without specific performance outcome oriented metrics.
 Start with a decision flow eco-system.
 The first step is to understand how employees interact across the eco-system.
 This may involve an in-depth look at how decisions are made and how information flows within an organization.
 Sounds complex and esoteric?
 It isn’t.
 The process followed by Arcus includes a series of confidential in-depth interviews with managers and staff to get answers to two simple open-ended questions: what is working well and what can be done better.

 The feedback is transcribed and run through a proprietary algorithm that identifies frequently mentioned phrases and provides cues on satisfaction levels across a range of decision velocity influencers.
 For example, are certain types of bottle necks, such as budget approvals, frequently referenced across business units, functional areas or levels?
 The action oriented process provides a specific set of recommendations to address each variable that is inhibiting group and individual staff performance.